Philadelphia Public Art @philart.net

 * Quotes from William Penn and Alexander Whitaker

-* group of people, standing, sitting, trees
+* group of people, standing, sitting, trees, turkey

 * inscription: